 - MRI-guided transcutaneous focused ultrasound

-These treatment methods cannot be used to treat all types of fibroids, and long-term benefits and risks are unknown.
-As these procedures are relatively new, they are not yet widely available in the UK yet.
+These treatment methods cannot be used to treat all types of fibroids, and the long-term benefits and risks are unknown.
+As these procedures are relatively new, they are not yet widely available in the UK.

 Read guidance on MRI-guided transcutaneous focused ultrasound and MRI-guided percutaneous laser ablation from the National Institute for Health and Care Excellence (NICE).